WasmEdge/docs/docs/contribute/contribute.md

 Pull requests are always welcome, even if they only contain minor fixes like typos or a few lines of code.
 If there will be a significant effort, please document it as an issue and get a discussion going before starting to work on it.

 Please submit a pull request broken down into small changes bit by bit.
 A pull request consisting of many features and code changes may take a lot of work to review.
-It is recommended to submit pull requests incrementally.
+It is recommended that pull requests be submitted incrementally.

 <!-- prettier-ignore -->
 :::note